-As part of the Search for Extra-Terrestrial Genomes instrument development team one of the goals was to validate our nucleic acid (DNA and RNA) extraction and sequencing protocols in the field.
-The one expedition I was able to participate in was to Volcán Copahue, Argentina, an active volcano harboring natural acid hydrothermal systems analogous to Meridiani Planum on early Mars.
+As part of the Search for Extra-Terrestrial Genomes instrument development team, one of our goals was to validate Mars-compatible nucleic acid (DNA and RNA) extraction and sequencing protocols in the field.
+One such expedition was to Volcán Copahue, Argentina, an active volcano harboring natural acid hydrothermal systems likely analogous to Meridiani Planum on early Mars.

 From Neuquén we had another 8 hours of driving ahead of us to reach the town of Copahue-Caviahue (and Volcán Copahue) up in the Andes mountain range.
 Internet connectivity was expected to be scarce and payments are cold hard cash money.